 When planning a MARM meeting, it is important to identify and address any barriers that may affect the adult's ability to attend or engage meaningfully.
 Consider the following:

-- Venue Accessibility: Is the location physically accessible and appropriate for the adult's needs? - Inclusion in the Process: How can the adult be supported to participate-either in person, virtually, or through an advocate? - Risks or Concerns: Are there any safety, emotional, or practical concerns that may impact the adult's attendance or engagement?
+- Venue Accessibility: Is the location physically accessible? - Inclusion in the Process: How can the adult be supported to participate? - Risks or Concerns: Are there any safety, emotional, or practical concerns that may impact the adult's attendance or engagement?